KenKundert/inform/README.rst

 ---------------
 The Messenger class takes the following arguments:

-quiet (bool):
+mute (bool)
+   With the provided messengers all output is suppressed when set (it is still logged).
+This is generally used the program being run is being run by another program that is generating its own messages and does not want the user confused by additional message.
+In this case, the calling program is responsible for observing and reacting to the exit status of the program. quiet (bool):
-    With the provided messengers normal output is suppressed if this is set (it is still logged) verbose (bool):
+   With the provided messengers normal output is suppressed when set (it is still logged).
+This is used when the user has indicated that they are uninterested in any conversational messages and just want to see the essentials (generally error messages). verbose (bool):
-    With the provided messengers comments are output to user, normally they are just logged.
+   With the provided messengers comments are output to user when set, normally they are just logged.
 Comments are generally used to document unusual occurrences that might warrant the user's attention. narrate (bool):
-    With the provided messengers narration is output to user, normally it is just logged.
+   With the provided messengers narration is output to user when set, normally it is just logged.
 Narration is generally used to inform the user as to what is going on.
 This can help place errors and warnings in context so that they are easier to understand. logfile (string or stream):
    Path to logfile.
 By default, .<prog_name>.log is used.
 May also pass an open stream.
 Pass *False* if no log file is desired.